 Articulations of this fear can be seen across the centuries in the constant invocation of a “Chinese invasion”.
 In the nineteenth century it’s seen in countless newspaper cartoons, but perhaps most brazenly in the comments of politicians.
 For example, in 1879 when NSW premier Henry Parkes introduced a new round of Chinese exclusion laws, he justified them by reference to the Chinese emperor’s alleged plot to colonise Australia.
 Parkes even ordered customs officials to interrogate all Chinese people they encountered, so as to gather intel on this mythical invasion plan.

-We see the same racist trope expressed today in Hamilton’s Silent Invasion, with its distrust of Chinese students, cleaners, and even of those granted refuge here after the Tiananmen Square massacre – who he claims “would become some of the most effective agents of influence in Beijing’s campaign to transform Australia into a tribute state”.
+We see the same racist trope expressed today in Hamilton’s Secret Invasion, with its distrust of Chinese students, cleaners, and even of those granted refuge here after the Tiananmen Square massacre – who he claims “would become some of the most effective agents of influence in Beijing’s campaign to transform Australia into a tribute state”.

 If the ruling class’s first agenda was a strategic one, the second agenda Griffiths identifies was “the minimisation of indentured ‘coloured labour’, so that a modern, industrial economy could be built”.
 Sections of the ruling class, particularly in Queensland’s pastoral sector, benefited from exploiting indentured workers and “black-bird” slave-labour on the plantations.
 This put them at conflict with the rest of the Australian ruling class who wanted to exclude “coloured” labour because: